 Step #2: Start Accepting Payments Online

 With your online store set up, consider how you will be accepting payments from your customers.
-Payment methods in Indonesia have been moving away from cash on delivery over the past few years, and with the COVID-19 situation, why not take it a step further with learning how to accept other popular digital payment methods?
+Payment methods in Indonesia and the Philippines have been moving away from cash on delivery over the past few years, and with the COVID-19 situation, why not take it a step further with learning how to accept other popular digital payment methods?

 Top payment methods in Indonesia include e-Wallets by major players – OVO, GoPay and Dana, together with virtual accounts or commonly known as bank transfers.
 With over 140 banks in Indonesia, integrations are crucial for your business to easily accept and send funds.
 Cardless credit is also gaining popularity in Indonesia, where customers can make repayment over a period of time.
 While credit cards are often the preferred choice of international travellers, credit card penetration in Indonesia is less than 5%.

 The majority of Filipino population are still under-banked or even unbanked.
 Cash still dominates most of eCommerce transactions with cash-on-delivery and Over-the-Counter payments in retail stores such as 7-eleven.
 Alternative payment methods, such as eWallets are also rising with major players such as GCash and PayMaya are starting to penetrate the market.

 With such a large variety of payment options to choose from, and subsequently integrate with, your choice of Payment Gateway is key to helping your team and business start accepting payments fast and simply.
 Integrate with a Payment Gateway like Xendit to access a wide variety of available payment options seamlessly, eliminating the need to integrate with individual payment channels.

 Xendit is a PCI DSS compliant organization and we take security very seriously.
 We provide an inhouse fraud detection system that assesses every credit card transaction for fraud risk and makes a recommendation on the risk level, or even pre-emptively block a payment if it is deemed too risky.